 That, I think, has to be celebrated.
 I like the ribbon building, and everything it represents, and I'm proud to say I live in a city where buildings like this get built.

-Join me on an Up-Close and Personal Tour of the city to see other aspects of Edinburgh (ancient and modern) that I think are worth celebrating!
+Join me on a private walking tour of the city to see other aspects of Edinburgh (ancient and modern) that I think are worth celebrating!

 So here's my handy guide for rising above it all, featuring some of the city's best elevated positions from which to enjoy the views, or simply catch your breath before returning to the fray.